MorganScalabrino/MorganScalabrino.github.io/_pages/about.md

 Hello,

-I'm a Master's student in Mathematics and AI at the Orsay Campus of the Université Paris-Saclay.
-After a double bachelor in Mathematics and Biology, my goal is to acquire practical and fundamental knowledge in Deep Learning and Machine Learning in order to continue with a PhD in Deep Learning.
+I'm a Master 2 student in Mathematics and AI at the Orsay Campus of the Université Paris-Saclay.
+After my Master 1 research internship on deep learning for computer vision, my goal is to acquire practical and fundamental knowledge on Vision, Multimodal Models and Self Supervised Training in order to continue with a PhD in these field.

 During my studies, I had the opportunity to get involved in several organizations, carry out projects and internships, and cross several mountain ranges on foot.
 It would be a pleasure to talk about my passions, mathematics, AI and biology.
 Please don't hesitate to contact me!